Michael Green (artist): Early life

-Green was born in Nyasaland, East Africa (now Malawi) where he spent his first seven and a half years before coming to England for his Public School education.
+Michael John William Green was born on 7 August 1929 in Nyasaland, East Africa (now Malawi), where he spent his first seven and a half years before coming to England for his Public School education.
 At the age of 15 he was awarded the Vicountess Northcliffe Scholarship at RADA (London) and initially worked in the theatre and moved to New York City when he was 23.

 Career

 After theatre work in Manhattan, he moved into product and decorative design work.
 Only at the age of 36 did he realise that he had made the wrong career choice at the age of 15.
 He then decided that he had to be a professional painter and quickly moved from representative painting to abstraction.

 He was Artist in Residence at the Indiana State University (1978), giving master classes on advanced painting and lectures on colour theory.

 In 1986, he gave up his New York studio and moved back to London.
 He set up a studio in the old Spratt's Dog Biscuit factory, where he began his first sculptures.